Are carbohydrates important?

 - Steviol Glycosides

 There are other artificial sweeteners out there.
-The above list shows the most common ones in use by food manufacturers.
+The above list is not exhaustive, but it shows the most common ones in use by food manufacturers.

-The key to reducing weight: substitute sugary foods with something healthy that you enjoy just as much, if not more
+An important strategy to reducing weight: substitute sugary foods with something healthy, savoury and with more fibre that you enjoy just as much, if not more

 This is the key.
 Exercise a little, but at the end of the day, find the foods that are more savoury, healthier, and you can enjoy eating.
 The choices you make now will have drastic effects in terms of improving your health and reducing weight and keep it in the healthy range for longer sooner rather than later.